 A transportation benefit district may include all or part of the territory in another jurisdiction (city, county, port district, county transportation authority, or public transportation benefit area) through interlocal agreement (RCW 36.73.020(2)).

-Almost all TBDs share the same boundaries as their establishing jurisdiction, in which case they must be governed by the members of that jurisdiction's legislative body, acting as a separate legal entity, unless the jurisdiction assumes the TBD's powers (see below).
+Almost all TBDs share the same boundaries as their establishing jurisdiction, in which case they must be governed by the members of that jurisdiction's legislative body, acting as a separate legal entity.
 Even though they comprise the same members, the legislative body and the governing board are separate and distinct bodies and must hold separate and distinct meetings.

 If a TBD includes territory in multiple jurisdictions, it must be governed under an interlocal agreement pursuant to chapter 39.34 RCW.
 The governing board must consist of at least five members, including at least one elected official from each participating jurisdiction, or - if the TBD has the same boundaries as the metropolitan planning organization (MPO) - it may be governed by the MPO governing body (RCW 36.73.020(3)).

-Effective July 2015, any city or county that forms a TBD with the same boundaries as the city or county may absorb the TBD and assume all of its "rights, powers, functions, and obligations," with the result that the TBD would cease to exist as a separate entity (chapter 36.74 RCW).
-As of June 2016, roughly 45 TBDs - about half of the total - have been assumed by their cities or towns.
-(See MRSC's List of Transportation Benefit Districts for details.)
+Any city or county that forms a TBD with the same boundaries as the city or county may absorb the TBD and assume all of its "rights, powers, functions, and obligations," with the result that the TBD ceases to exist as a separate legal entity (chapter 36.74 RCW).

 Transportation benefit districts are primarily funded through vehicle license fees and/or sales taxes.
 There are several other funding options available such as border area fuel taxes, bonds, and impact fees, but these are seldom or never used.